ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse_2_ed/_book/index.md

 # What and why {-}

 This ebook is based on the second edition of [Richard McElreath](https://twitter.com/rlmcelreath)'s [-@mcelreathStatisticalRethinkingBayesian2020] text, [*Statistical rethinking: A Bayesian course with examples in R and Stan*](https://xcelab.net/rm/statistical-rethinking/).
 My contributions show how to fit the models he covered with [Paul Bürkner](https://twitter.com/paulbuerkner)'s [**brms** package](https://github.com/paul-buerkner/brms) [@R-brms; @burknerBrmsPackageBayesian2017; @burknerAdvancedBayesianMultilevel2018], which makes it easy to fit Bayesian regression models in **R** [@R-base] using Hamiltonian Monte Carlo.
-I also prefer plotting and data wrangling with the packages from the [**tidyverse**](http://style.tidyverse.org) [@R-tidyverse; @wickhamWelcomeTidyverse2019].
+I also prefer plotting and data wrangling with the packages from the [**tidyverse**](https://www.tidyverse.org/) [@R-tidyverse; @wickhamWelcomeTidyverse2019].
 So we'll be using those methods, too.

+Are you looking for the companion ebook for McElreath's 1st edition?
+[Click here.](https://bookdown.org/content/3890/)

 ## My assumptions about you {-}

 If you're looking at this project, I'm guessing you're either a graduate student, a post-graduate academic or a researcher of some sort, which suggests you have at least a 101-level foundation in statistics.
-If you're rusty, consider checking out the free text books by [Legler and Roback](https://bookdown.org/roback/bookdown-bysh/) [-@leglerBroadeningYourStatistical2019] or [Navarro](https://learningstatisticswithr.com/) [-@navarroLearningStatistics2019] before diving into *Statistical rethinking*.
+If you're rusty, consider checking out the free text books by [Roback and Legler](https://bookdown.org/roback/bookdown-BeyondMLR/) [-@roback2021beyond] or [Navarro](https://learningstatisticswithr.com/) [-@navarroLearningStatistics2019] before diving into *Statistical rethinking*.
 I'm also assuming you understand the rudiments of **R** and have at least a vague idea about what the **tidyverse** is.
-If you're totally new to **R**, consider starting with Peng's [-@pengProgrammingDataScience2019] [*R programming for data science*](https://bookdown.org/rdpeng/rprogdatascience/).
+If you're totally new to **R**, consider starting with Peng's [-@pengProgrammingDataScience2022] [*R programming for data science*](https://bookdown.org/rdpeng/rprogdatascience/).
 For an introduction to the **tidyvese**-style of data analysis, the best source I've found is Grolemund and Wickham's [-@grolemundDataScience2017] [*R for data science*](http://r4ds.had.co.nz) (*R4DS*), which I extensively link to throughout this project.
 Another nice alternative is Baumer, Kaplan, and Horton's [-@baumerMocernDataScienceR2021], [*Modern data science with R*](https://mdsr-book.github.io/mdsr2e/).

 However, you do not need to be totally fluent in statistics or **R**.
 Otherwise why would you need this project, anyway?
 IMO, the most important things are curiosity, a willingness to try, and persistent tinkering.
 I love this stuff.
 Hopefully you will, too.